London

 High idea density.
 A perfect mix of energy, architecture, science, art and entrepreneurship; a mix of big city vibes, historic villages and expansive green spaces.
 Many things to see and do for free.
 I believe London is the best place in the world.

-• Open House Festival in September - celebration of London’s housing, architecture and neighbourhoods.
-Best stuff requires booking and it gets very competitive; sign up for their newsletter to find out when the bookings open.
-But even if you have no bookings, it is always a fun weekend - visit architect offices (for example Allies & Morrison doesn’t require bookings), try to tag along for walking tours from King’s Cross visitor center, explore parts of London further away from the center where things are less busy.
+• Open House Festival in September - celebration of London’s architecture and neighbourhoods.
+Best stuff requires booking and it gets very competitive, be ready when the bookings open.
+But even if you have no bookings, it is always a fun weekend - filter by activity type “drop in” (buildings of “architectural practice” type are especially fun), explore areas further out where things are less busy, or try your luck joining booked out tours in case there are no-shows.

-• London Gallery Weekend in May/June - a weekend when private art galleries open to the public, a great opportunity to visit many galleries with no expectation of buying anything.
+• London Gallery Weekend in early June - a weekend when private art galleries encourage everyone to visit; a great opportunity to explore many galleries with no expectation of buying anything.
 My favourites include Maddox Gallery, Gagosian (Grosvenor Hill), Waddington Custot, Thaddaeus Ropac, Gazelli Art House, Galerie Max Hetzler, White Cube Mason’s Yard and Bowman Sculpture.
 This weekend is also a great opportunity to visit Christie’s London (King Street) and Sotheby’s London (New Bond Street).

-• Isabella Plantation in Richmond Park - visit in late April/early May to catch rhododendrons in bloom (explore all 3 ponds).
-Also find the deer with huge antlers in Richmond Park.
+• Isabella Plantation in May - gorgeous rhododendrons in bloom (explore all 3 ponds).
+Located inside Richmond Park, where you can find deer with huge antlers.

 • The Canary Wharf Winter Lights Festival in January (evenings).

-• If you are in London on Saturday morning, join in for one of the many ParkRuns.
+• If you are in London on Saturday morning, join in for one of many ParkRuns.

 2. London neighbourhoods

-I very roughly divided London into 25 parts and listed my favourite things to do, see and eat in each of them.
+I very roughly divided London into 20 parts and listed my favourite things in each one.

 • Science Museum and their Lates.
-Book free tickets in advance both for day-time visits and Lates.
+Book free tickets in advance.

 • Churchill War Rooms (not free).